Diegoalesco95/rh-rick-morty/README.md

 # Custom Hooks - Rick & Morty

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and hooks have been used.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a learning process of the [React Hooks](https://platzi.com/cursos/react-hooks/) course in Platzi.

 ![Home](.readme-static/home.jpg)